Glenmore Forest Park: Conservation

 Extraction of timber from Glenmore dates back to at least the 17th century, with large scale extraction beginning in 1783.
 Felling continued into the 20th century, and the area was also used to graze sheep, and as a deer forest.
 During this period little tree regeneration occurred.
 The Forestry Commission acquired Glenmore in 1923, and began to restock the wood, using Scots pines and non-native species such as Norway spruce and Sitka spruce.
 The area was declared a forest park 1948, and became a national nature reserve in 2007.
 Forestry and Land Scotland now plan to remove all non-native tree species, and replant areas with Scots pine of local provenance and other native trees.

 In addition to its status as a national nature reserve and a forest park Glenmore is also designated as a Site of Special Scientific Interest (SSSI), and forms part of the Cairngorms Special Protection Area (SPA).
 There are also two Special Areas of Conservation (SAC) that overlap with the NNR: the Cairngorms SAC and the River Spey SAC.
 The NNR is classified as a Category IV protected area by the International Union for Conservation of Nature.

+In 2026, parts of Glenmore were affected by a major wildfire which led to approximately 25 sqkm of landscapes across the wider region being damaged.